biblhertz/annotate/index.md

 weight: 1
 ---

-**This application will no longer be supported starting 2/23/20. [https://annonatate.herokuapp.com](https://annonatate.herokuapp.com) has been built to replace it and is now running.**
+**This application will no longer be supported starting 2/23/20. [https://annonatate.herokuapp.com](https://annonatate.herokuapp.com) has been built to replace it and is running.**

+**The endpoint hooked up to this application is no longer supported, any annotations you try to create will not get created.**

 Annotations can be viewed and created by toggling the <i class="fa fa-comments" aria-hidden="true"></i> button on the top left of the viewer.